-I posted last week about the claims that NASA faked the Apollo programme.
+I posted a while back about the claims that NASA faked the Apollo programme.

 This idea is so stupid it doesn’t deserve dignifying by engaging.
 Apollo happened.
 A demonstration of what can be done when political will, technology and funding come together, buoyed on a wave of popular enthusiasm.